Rare Champagne

 Champagne, France

-2014 marks only the fourth declared vintage of Rare Champagne’s Rosé Millésime.
-It blends 60% Chardonnay and 40% Pinot Noir sourced from nine ‘crus’, of which two are classified Premier Cru (Villers-Marmery and Vertus) and five are classified Grand Cru (Avize, Oger, Aÿ, Ambonnay and Verzy).
+2014 marks only the fourth declared vintage of Rare Champagne’s Rosé.
+It blends 60% Chardonnay and 40% Pinot Noir (18% of which is red still wine) sourced from nine crus, of which two are classified 1er Cru (Villers-Marmery and Vertus), and five are classified Grand Cru (Avize, Oger, Aÿ, Ambonnay and Verzy).
 After secondary fermentation, the 2014 Rosé Millésime was aged for eight years on its lees, pre-disgorgement and released with a dosage of nine grams per litre.
-A deep coppery colour and delicate mousse define the final expression.
-The palate is lively, with fragrant notes of rose, pomegranate and morello cherry, excellent structure and great length.
+A deep coppery colour, its delicate mousse is complemented by fragrant notes of rose, pomegranate and morello cherry, excellent structure and great length.
 It is a remarkable rosé champagne that continues Rare Champagne’s award-winning reputation.

 All wines from this producer